Scroll Top

 3. Secondary Treatment: Biological Processes

-Secondary treatment involves biological processes that use microorganisms to break down organic matter in the sewage.
+Secondary wastewater treatment involves biological processes that use microorganisms to break down organic matter in the sewage.

 • Aeration: In aeration tanks, air is introduced to the wastewater, providing oxygen to aerobic bacteria that consume organic pollutants.
 This process converts these pollutants into carbon dioxide, water, and additional bacterial biomass.